quantumcoinproject/api-doc/docs/reference/making-changes.md

 # Contributors Guide

-This guide will explain for new and experienced contributors alike how to propose changes to Ethereum JSON-RPC API.
+This guide will explain for new and experienced contributors alike how to propose changes to QuantumCoin JSON-RPC API.

 ## Introduction

-The Ethereum JSON-RPC API is the canonical interface between users and the Ethereum network.
+The QuantumCoin JSON-RPC API is the canonical interface between users and the QuantumCoin network.
 Each execution layer client implements the API as defined by the spec.

 As the main source of chain information, anything that is not provided over via